Political capital: Measurement

-There are a variety of approaches within political theory to measuring political capital as a way of analyzing its influence on local, regional, state, national, and international politics.
-Political capital is sometimes theorized about in terms of objectification, or applying concrete forms to the otherwise abstract concept.
+A variety of approaches within political theory measure political capital as a way of analyzing its influence on local, regional, state, national, and international politics.
+Political capital is sometimes theorized in terms of objectification, or applying concrete forms to the otherwise abstract concept.
 Some theorists consider things like the number of votes, people present at a meeting, protesters present at a march, money donated to a political campaign, public opinion survey results, and other factors to be objectified or material and measurable elements of political capital.
-This capital is built from what the opposition thinks of the politician, so radical politicians will lose capital.

 Theorists also consider political capital within a framework of instrumental and structural elements; instrumental political capital is made up of available resources, such as funding, while structural political capital shapes decision-making processes.

 Dynamics

-The amount of political capital one has is assigned from observers rather than claimed by one's self.
+The amount of political capital one has is assigned from observers rather than claimed by oneself.
 A politician gains political capital by winning elections, pursuing policies that have public support, achieving success with initiatives, and performing favors for other politicians.

-Political capital must be spent to be useful and will generally expire by the end of a politician's term in office.
-In addition, it can be wasted, typically by failed attempts to promote unpopular policies that are not central to a politician's agenda.
+Political capital can also be wasted, such as by failed attempts to promote unpopular policies that are not central to a politician's agenda.

-American President George W. Bush claimed to have earned political capital after his 2004 re-election.

-Political capital is highest in the "honeymoon period" of a presidency as in the United States, where the president is newly elected and the people still support the person they voted for.
-Along with the president's popularity are those who ride on the "coattails", congressional representatives of the president's party that are elected alongside the president.
-This support in Congress enables the president to better use the honeymoon period and political capital to pass ideal legislation.